kyledross/WeatherBox/README.md

 1. **Geocoding**: When you provide a city and state, WeatherBox uses the ArcGIS geocoding service to convert this location into latitude and longitude coordinates.

 2. **NWS API Integration**: WeatherBox then queries the NWS API using these coordinates to:
-   - First get the forecast office and zone information for the coordinates
+   - First, get the forecast office and zone information for the coordinates
    - Then fetch weather alerts for both the county and forecast zone associated with those coordinates

 3. **Alert Processing**: The service processes the raw API responses to: